 To whom can you complain?

-Our law-firm’s complaints officer deals with complaints.
-A.A.H.M. van der Wijst LL.M is currently responsible for dealing with complaints.
+The complaints officer of our law firm deals with complaints.
+D.P.
+Schalken LL.M is currently responsible for dealing with complaints.
 K.W.H.
-Albert LL.M is responsible for dealing with a complaint about A.A.H.M. van der Wijst.
+Albert LL.M is responsible for dealing with a complaint about D.P.
+Schalken.

 A written complaint should state:

-− the person about whom the complaint is being made
+- the person about whom the complaint is being made; and

 - a description of the behaviour to which the complaint relates and the moment at which the complaining party became aware of the behaviour.